rahulvenugopal/haveyoumetrahul/content/about/index.en.md

 title: Do you think that's air you're breathing now?
 ---

-Hey, Hope you are having a good day :rocket:
+Hey, Hope you are having a good day.

 I am working as a `Cognitive Scientist` at the Centre for Consciousness Studies, NIMHANS, India.
 I am an engineer turned neuroscientist.